prrao87/prrao87.github.io/content/posts/rust-is-supercharging-python/index.md

 * EDA and data transformation in Polars
 * Data validation in Pydantic
+* Process data in DataFrames using the full power of your local machine on multiple threads or cores, via Polars or Daft + Ray
 * Store the data and query it in a variety of Rust-powered databases:
   * [Meilisearch](https://github.com/meilisearch/meilisearch) (scalar search with typo-tolerance and search-as-you-type speed 🔥)
   * [Qdrant](https://github.com/qdrant/qdrant) (vector search using a client-server architecture)
   * [LanceDB](https://github.com/lancedb/lancedb) (multimodal vector search on an embedded DB with a serverless architecture)
 * Transform data into Arrow tables and move it between your local machine, a database or a data lake (which may be written in entirely other languages like Golang or C++)

 Now, imagine the power of a future Rust-powered Spark (whatever it will be called) built on DataFusion + Ballista, and being able to seamlessly switch between running your analysis on a single core on your local machine, or in a distributed fashion on a huge cluster.
 The thought of that (and never having to debug a JVM stack trace ever again) will make data scientists and engineers dance with joy! 🕺💃